-We first establish our terminology and notation.
+\firstlevel{Using AI to Identify Sufficient Conditions} We first establish our terminology and notation.
 A \emph{property} of a category $\mathcal{C}$ is a categorical invariant, that is, an assignment from $\mathcal{C}$ to a set $I$, such that for objects $z$ and $z'$ in $\mathcal{C}$ with $z\cong z'$, then $X(z)=X(z')$.
 For example, consider the category of graphs $\mathcal{G}$.
 The assignment defined by ${\rm inc}_{(3+1)}(G)=1$ if $G$ is the incomparability graph of a $(3+1)$-free poset and $0$ otherwise, is a property of graphs.
 Mathematicians often make conjectures that predict some relation between properties $X(z)$ and $Y(z)$ of the objects $z$, typically of the form:

 For example, Stanley and Stembridge \cite{stanley1993immanants} made the following conjecture in 1993:

 where $e\_{\rm pos}$ is an assignment whose value is $1$ for $e$-positive graphs and $0$ otherwise.